littleosbook/littleosbook/output.md

  Green 2           Brown 6       Light green 10       Light brown 14
   Cyan 3      Light grey 7        Light cyan 11             White 15

 The first cell corresponds to row zero, column zero on the console.
-Using the ASCII table, one can see that A corresponds to 65 or `0x41`.
-Therefore, to write the character A with a green foreground (2) and dark grey background (8), the following assembly instruction is used
+Using an ASCII table, one can see that A corresponds to 65 or `0x41`.
+Therefore, to write the character A with a green foreground (2) and dark grey background (8) at place (0,0), the following assembly instruction is used

 ~~~ {.nasm}
 mov [0x000B8000], 0x4128